kuznetsov-radio/gxmodelfitting/README.md

 rho, chi, eta - 3D arrays (N_a\*N_b\*N_freq) of the obtained rho^2, chi^2, and eta^2 metrics at different values of a, b, and frequency.
 Note that only one of those metrics (defined by the 'metric' keyword) is actually minimized; two other metrics correspond to the obtained best-fit Q0 values.<br/>
 If the Summary\*.sav file exists, it will be overwritten.

-pro SearchForLocalMinimumAB, RefFileName, ModelFileName, EBTELfileName, LibFileName, OutDir, xc, yc, dx, dy, Nx, Ny, a_start, b_start, da, db, Q0start=Q0start, metric=metric, threshold_img=threshold_img, threshold_metric=threshold_metric, MultiThermal=MultiThermal, ObsDateTime=ObsDateTime, ObsFreq=ObsFreq, DEM=DEM, DDM=DDM
+pro SearchForLocalMinimumAB, RefFileName, ModelFileName, EBTELfileName, LibFileName, OutDir, xc, yc, dx, dy, Nx, Ny, a_start, b_start, da, db [, Q0start=Q0start, metric=metric, threshold_img=threshold_img, threshold_metric=threshold_metric, MultiThermal=MultiThermal, ObsDateTime=ObsDateTime, ObsFreq=ObsFreq, DEM=DEM, DDM=DDM]

 Input parameters:<br/>
 RefFileName - name of the .sav file that contains the observed radio maps (at a single frequency).
 The file should contain a 'ref' map object with three maps:<br/>